MetaBarj0/covertops-cmake-llvm/README.md

 patterns to use in order to find coverage information files from the build tree root directory.
 At least one file name is expected to be resolved using specified patterns.
+- `cmake-llvm-coverage.additionalCmakeOptions`: Additional options to pass to `cmake`, for instance, variable definitions indicating which compiler to use, preprocessor defines, etc.

 ## Designing simple code coverage targets with cmake